 This is why I believe so many get stuck with procrastination, be it for health, work, or doing daily to-do’s, because when we can only function when we are 100% in flow and in goodness, we don’t wire our psyche and body to work in less than ideal conditions.

 We need to practice both dualities, at the same exact time.
 This means, in many ways, that this is not a duality at all, but a state of existence that encompasses both.
 Which takes practice.

 A few people have already tried out this heart meditation ‘practice’ and this is what they reported:

 “I love it.
-It really helped me working with skin, touch, imagining all “inside,” feeling the bones, the calm that is there.
+It really helped me, working with skin, touch, imagining all “inside,” feeling the bones, the calm that is there.
 Wow.
-It help my mind to calm, to access breathing.
+It helps my mind to calm, to access breathing.
 I can turn my head and eyes easily, I noticed sadness coming – flashes going through my body.
-It was harder to transfer this to throat and down to belly – it seems like my mind would love to do it, but body needs time.
+It was harder to transfer this to the throat and down to the belly – it seems like my mind would love to do it, but the body needs time.
 And now I noticed tears in my eyes and hearing my body saying thank you, please stay here.
 Give me more of this attention and intention.
 Thank you.”
 Anja W,

 If you’d like to try this heart meditation then set aside some time, give it a try, and then let me know how it goes for you.
 I’d love to know.